dojo/docs/dojox/widget/Calendar.rst

 Declarative example
 -------------------

 This example shows how to construct a standard Calendar declaratively.
+Note the ''<script type="dojo/connect" '' used to listen for events.
+This can be used instead of calls to ''dojo.connect'' for listening to function calls and events on widgets.

 .. cv-compound::